jianxunbak/Assignment-4.2/lesson.md

 Step 1: Create a new branch `Feature-<your initial>-test` (the goal is ensuring all branches are unique).

-Step 2: Clone the forked repository to your local machine
+Step 2: Clone the sample repository to your local machine

 ```sh
 git clone <url>